PacificBiosciences/pb-StarPhase/docs/user_guide.md

 # Common use cases
 ## HLA and _CYP2D6_ diplotyping
-With v0.10.0, pb-StarPhase supports diplotyping of _HLA-A_, _HLA-B_, and _CYP2D6_ from an aligned BAM file.
+pb-StarPhase supports diplotyping of HLA genes and _CYP2D6_ from an aligned BAM file.
 If using targeted sequencing datasets, see [our recommended parameters](#can-i-diplotype-using-targeted-sequencing-data).
 To enable HLA and _CYP2D6_ diplotyping, simply provide the BAM file(s) in addition to the normal parameters.
-Both HLA and _CYP2D6_ diplotyping is more computationally expensive than the CPIC genes.
+Both HLA and _CYP2D6_ diplotyping are more computationally expensive than the variant-based genes.

 ```bash
 pbstarphase diplotype \